 Of course, you can find out lots of stuff online these days, but if you’re anything like me, you’ll appreciate the comfort of a dog-eared book to accompany you on your travels.

-Planning a trip to Vermont?
-First, browse through the articles here on Vermont Explored, and then head to your favorite bookstore to pick up some of these awesome books about Vermont!
+If you’re planning a trip to Vermont, please browse through the articles here on Vermont Explored, and then head to your favorite bookstore to pick up some of these awesome books about Vermont before your trip.

 Moon Vermont Travel Guide

-Published in 2019, we love that the book includes complete itineraries for foodies, outdoor lovers, and families with kids, making it easy to plan all kinds of Vermont adventures.
+Published in 2019, we love that the book includes complete itineraries for foodies, outdoor lovers, and families with kids, making it easy to plan all kinds of Vermont adventures in every season.

 Vermont … Who Knew?: Quirky Characters, Unsung Heroes, Wholesome, Offbeat Stuff